High-Modality Multimodal Transformer: Quantifying Modality & Interaction Heterogeneity for High-Modality Representation Learning: Experiments

-In Figure~\ref{fig:overall}, we summarize the overall tradeoff between performance and efficiency using a single \names\ model.
-The blue dots represent all possible combinations of task-specific models across multiple datasets (summarized in MultiBench~\cite{liang2021multibench}, $>10^{5}$ total combinations) with their overall performance (scaled to a $0-1$ range before averaging across datasets) and overall efficiency (inverted total number of parameters).
+\textbf{Multitask performance and efficiency.} In Figure~\ref{fig:overall}, we summarize the overall tradeoff between performance and efficiency using existing task-specific models and variants of \names.
+The blue dots represent all possible combinations of task-specific models across multiple datasets (summarized in MultiBench~\citep{liang2021multibench}, $>10^{5}$ total combinations) with their overall performance (scaled to a $0-1$ range before averaging across datasets) and overall efficiency (inverted total number of parameters).
 The red dots represent the state-of-the-art Pareto front: points that are not strictly dominated in both performance and efficiency.
-In light green, separate single-task \names\ models already improve parameter efficiency due to the sharing of unimodal encoders (within a task only) as compared to standard Multimodal Transformers with modality-specific unimodal encoders~\cite{lu2019vilbert,tsai2019multimodal}. \names\ trained in a multitask manner (dark green), with parameter sharing across unimodal and multimodal layers within and across tasks, further pushes forward the Pareto front by improving both performance and efficiency.
+In light green, separate single-task \names\ models (share none) already improve parameter efficiency as compared to standard Multimodal Transformers~\citep{lu2019vilbert,tsai2019multimodal}.
+In dark green is \names\ (share all) trained in a homogeneous multitask manner (i.e., with full parameter sharing across unimodal and multimodal layers within and across tasks), which further pushes forward the Pareto front by improving both performance and efficiency.
+Finally, in orange, \names\ with heterogeneity-aware fine-tuning achieves significantly better tradeoffs between performance and efficiency, with efficiency and consistently high performance across multiple modalities and tasks.